sifmelcara/pgdl/README.md

 cabal update
 cabal install pgdl
 ```
-In case of the version of dependencies cannot be resolved, you may need to `rm -rf ~/.ghc`.
+In case of the versions of dependencies cannot be resolved, you may need to `rm -rf ~/.ghc`.

 via nix:
 ```shell